SOJOCALI | YMCA of San Diego County

 With your donation of $125 or more, you'll receive an exclusive SOJO Bundle featuring your choice of a cozy hoodie or crewneck, plus a stylish belt bag.
 Add your size and choice of sweatshirt in the comments.

 We’re starting the week with a special visit to Casa YMCA de Menores Migrants in Tijuana, Mexico to learn about their incredible work supporting unaccompanied migrant children.
-Follow our journey on Instagram (@ymcayfs) for live updates.
+Follow our journey on Instagram (@ymcayfs) for live updates throughout the day.

 RALLY POINTS: